openml/server-api/docs/installation.md

 The OpenML server will be developed and maintained for the latest minor release of Python (Python 3.12 as of writing).
-You can install the dependencies locally or work from a Docker container (TODO).
+You can install the dependencies locally or work with docker containers.

 !!! tip "Use `pyenv` to manage Python installations"